ryrob30/mobile-services.en/help/ios/location/geo-poi.md

 ---
 description: Geo-location helps you measure location data by using latitude and longitude and predefined points of interest in your iOS apps.
 seo-description: Geo-location helps you measure location data by using latitude and longitude and predefined points of interest in your iOS apps.
-seo-title: Geo-Location and Points of Interest
+seo-title: Geo-Location and points of interest
 solution: Marketing Cloud,Analytics
-title: Geo-Location and Points of Interest
+title: Geo-Location and points of interest
 topic: Developer and implementation
 uuid: c800ec85-a33f-425d-b28f-bfe8bf229ae8
 ---